What are Scleral Lenses?

 They are particularly useful for managing eye conditions such as:

 - Giant papillary conjunctivitis (GPC)

 - Post-refractive surgery (i.e. LASIK, PRK)

-Whatever your case, we welcome you to call to discuss your needs and assess whether scleral lenses are a suitable and effective solution for your unique case.
+We welcome you to call to discuss your needs and assess whether scleral lenses are right for you.

 Learn More About Scleral Lenses